menu

 Overview

 Killbuck is a tiny village located in the state of Ohio.
 With a population of 811 people and just one neighborhood, Killbuck is the 605th largest community in Ohio.
-Killbuck has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Killbuck has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce

-Killbuck is a blue-collar town, with 40.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Killbuck, you'll notice that it is more blue-collar than most other communities in America.
+40.54% of Killbuck’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Killbuck is a village of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Killbuck who work in office and administrative support (17.18%), sales jobs (13.90%), and food service (7.14%).

 Setting & Lifestyle